huehello/website/faq/huehello.md

  {: .box-plain}
  **Widget does not reconnect when I come home**<br/> - Please ensure location permission is provided to the app.
 If it is already provided, disable it and open HueHello.
 Goto Smart Notification -> click on Location permission and allow permission.
 It should work.

+{: .box-plain}
+ **Can I use my Pro app in multiple devices?**<br/> Google takes care of the Payment when you become pro.
+Your pro is associated with the google account of your phone.
+If you want to use Pro in multiple devices, please ensure you have same Google primary account in all the devices.

+ {: .box-plain}
+ **Some error occured while programming accessory?**<br/> Sometimes when you program an Hue accessory, you might face some error.
+It can happen because of various reasons.
+No space in the Bridge is one primary reason. kindly try official app and contact us.